Dishant-Gajwe/Love---Calculator-/README.md

 ## **_Overview_**

-#### This is a simple love calculator web app that calculates the love compatibility between two people based on their names.
+#### This is a simple love calculator code that calculates the love compatibility between two people based on their names.
 It uses a basic algorithm to calculate the score and displays the result on the screen.
 It's includes a reset button to clear the names and start over.

 ## **_How it Works_**

-#### The app works by using a simple algorithm to calculate the love compatibility between two people based on their names.
+#### The code works by using a simple algorithm to calculate the love compatibility between two people based on their names.
 The algorithm works as follows:

 #### 1. Convert each name to lowercase.
 #### 2. Remove all spaces from each name.